 - March 12, 1902: The construction of a road between Dawson and White Horse is investigated.
 To that point, the Yukon River is used to access the two communities, leaving the city without mail after the end of the boating season and before the river is frozen.

-- March 22, 1902: Win Perkins becomes the new manager of the Hotel Grand as of March 21.
+- March 22, 1902: Win Perkins became the new manager of the Hotel Grand as of yesterday.

 - April 9, 1902: Supt.
 E. Pulham breaks the record of fast travel between White Horse and Dawson.
 He made the journey in an unprecedented time of 3 days and 10 hours.

 - April 23, 1902: Hydraulic machinery arrives in the Yukon on April 12, 1902 to be used on a test basis for mining.
 It is installed at No. 63 below on Bonanza, under the personal supervision of J.H.
 Adams, its inventor.

 - April 23, 1902: Inspector Fitz Horrigan is appointed deputy sheriff for the Yukon Territory.

 - April 26, 1902: Ottawa promotes Major Wood, former officer commanding the North West Mounted Police in the Yukon Territory, to the position of assistant commissioner of the force and commanding within the Yukon Territory.
 This change severs the connection between the Yukon and the Northwest Territories for police purposes.

 - April 30, 1902: The incorporation of White Horse is discussed in public.
 Main reason for the incorporation is to regulate the sale of goods by transient dealers during the summer months.

 - May 7, 1902: The White Horse Masonic Lodge is installed on May 5.